TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.2-cluster-contention/_index.md

 ![](3.2.2-fig-4.png)

 The table lists all the clusters, starting with the lowest performance.
-By default, it’s showing data from the last 24 hours as this dashboard is designed to be part of your daily SOP.
+By default, it's showing data from the last 24 hours as this dashboard is designed to be part of your daily SOP.

 The **Worst Performance** column shows the lowest performance in the last period, specified under Time Settings.